 Hello fellow Analysts,

-Knowing the future is impossible (not yet), but you could easy guess what would be the outcome when you have a sequence of similar activities.
+Knowing the future is impossible (not yet), but you could easily guess what would be the outcome when you have a sequence of similar activities.
 Predictability is something you could gain by collecting meaningful (true) statistical data.
 With the power of the Analytics module, we at Kanbanize have, you could improve your planning and have better estimations just with a glimpse and few clicks over our Lead Time Chart.

 Normal (Gaussian) Distribution and Standard Deviations.